 Herd immunity percentage or the herd immunity threshold

-The percentage needed for herd immunity is about 40%, however there are cases in which the same was gone beyond even 80%
+The percentage needed for herd immunity is about 40%, however, there are cases in which the same was gone beyond even 80%

 Why is herd immunity important?

-How can someone get heard immunity?
+How can someone get herd immunity works in the body?